 -Djavax.management.builder.initial= -Dcom.sun.management.jmxremote -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=false -Dcom.sun.management.jmxremote.port=9000

-In above example, I have entered 9000.
+In the above example, I have entered 9000.
 You must enter a unique port number to avoid conflicts.

 - Click on Review and Synchronize changes with nodes